 Dr. Hala Borno, an expert in building diversity in clinical trials, advocates for clinical trials taking place at community sites in underserved areas, instead of only at academic medical centers in major cities.

-Smaller community sites often don’t have the technology or personnel to run trials on their own–but they can do so with regulatory and technology help from sponsors, CROs, and coordinating centers (we have more info for coordinating centers here!)
+Smaller community sites may also need technological and regulatory help from sponsors, CROs, and site networks or coordinating centers (we have more info for coordinating centers here!)

 For example, a coordinating center could send online study start-up kits with binder and folder setups and document templates to community sites.
 The community sites could receive funding and experience from getting involved in research, and the coordinating center could gain access to a more diverse participant population.